 4.00 CONSULTATIONS REQUIRED/CARRIED OUT 4.01 WG has already consulted widely on the proposals and further engagement events are planned.
 WG officials have also worked closely with local government in the design of the new bodies.
-4.02 As mentioned within the report the SDP proposals have been discussed by Planning Strategy Group 4.03 The regional transport plan proposals will be taken to Scrutiny in December
+4.02 The strategic planning element of the proposals have been discussed by Planning Strategy Group on 12 th November.
+The PSG report and proposed response are attached at appendices 1 and 2 respectively.

-5.00 APPENDICES 5.01 Appendix 1 - Report to Planning Strategy Group Appendix 2 - Proposed response to SDP consultation by Planning Strategy
+5.00 APPENDICES 5.01 Appendix 1 - Planning Strategy report on SDPs from 12 th November Appendix 2- Draft PSG response to SDP consultation.

-6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 Local Government and Elections (Wales) Bill.
+6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 Local Government and Elections (Wales) Bill

-7.00 CONTACT OFFICER DETAILS 7.01 Contact Officer: Colin Everett, Chief Executive Gareth Owens, Chief Officer (Governance) Andrew Farrow, Chief Officer (Planning Environment and Economy) Stephen Jones, Chief Officer (Streetscene and Transportation) Telephone: 01352 702344 E-mail: chief.executive@flintshire.gov.uk
+7.00 CONTACT OFFICER DETAILS 7.01 Contact Officer: Colin Everett, Chief Executive; Gareth Owens, Chief Officer (Governance); Andrew Farrow, Chief Officer (Planning Environment and Economy) and Stephen Jones Chief Officer (Streetscene and Transportation) Telephone: 01352 702344 E-mail: chief.executive@flintshire.gov.uk